Home / Recipes / Desserts / Cookies & Bars / Italian Almond Cookies

 Cut out cookies on the prepared baking sheet before baking.

 Place the cookies on the prepared baking sheet and bake until done, do not let the cookies brown.
-Let them cool on the baking sheet for approximately 10 minutes then move to a wire rack to cool completely, dust with powdered sugar before serving.
+Let them cool on the baking sheet, then move to a wire rack to cool completely, dust with powdered sugar before serving.

 Cookies on a snowman plate and on a baking sheet.